About Shonan Student Union

 UNION

-Refers to a system in which citizens directly participate in the decision-making or execution of national decisions.
-The reasons for adopting direct democracy are: (1) the total number of students at SFC is about 5,000, and the population is small compared to the system of electing members of parliament; is considered difficult.
-When the Shonan Neighborhood Association is regarded as a government, SFC students (= citizens) play a role of monitoring, controlling and approving their actions.
-The Charter stipulates that the SFC Student Assembly is the supreme decision-making body of the Shonan Neighborhood Association.Every SFC student is a voter, you have the "right to submit agenda" and "voting rights" and can directly participate in the decision-making of the Shonan Neighborhood Association.
-Also, if you are an SFC student, you can join the Shonan Neighborhood Association, and the Shonan Neighborhood Association cannot refuse you. therefore,Structure in which SFC students directly participate in the execution of the Shonan Neighborhood Associationis.
+This refers to a system in which the people directly participate in the decision-making or execution of national policy.
+The reasons for adopting direct democracy are: (1) the total number of SFC students is about 5,000, which is considered too small for a representative system based on electing members, and (2) given the nature of SFC, it is difficult for a single individual to represent such a diverse student body.
+When we view the Shonan Student Union as an administrative body, SFC students (i.e., the citizens) play a role in monitoring, controlling, and approving its actions.
+According to the charter, the highest decision-making body of the Shonan Student Union is the SFC General Assembly.
+Every SFC student is a voter and holds the "right to propose agenda items" as well as the "right to vote," allowing them to directly participate in the decision-making process of the Shonan Student Union.
+Moreover, any SFC student can join the Shonan Student Union, and the Union cannot refuse their membership.
+Therefore, the structure allows SFC students to directly participate in the execution of the Shonan Student Union's activities.

 Information for each institution and department